social grammar (n.)

 Extended Definition

-Social grammar refers to the underlying structure that makes interaction feel coherent, appropriate, and “in sync.”
+In this usage, social grammar refers to the implicit structural rules that make interaction feel coherent, appropriate, and “in sync.”
 It governs not just what is said, but when, how, how much, and in what relational context.

 - when to speak and when to hold back